cdimascio/express-openapi-validator/README.md

 **A:** Add `additionalProperties: false` when [describing](https://swagger.io/docs/specification/data-models/keywords/) e.g a `requestBody` to ensure that additional properties are not allowed.
 For example:

-**Q:** I upgraded from from v2 to v3 and validation no longer works.
-How do I fix it?

-**A**: In version 2.x.x, the `install` method was executed synchronously, in 3.x it's executed asynchronously.
-To get v2 behavior in v3, use the `installSync` method.
-See the [synchronous](#synchronous) section for details.

 ```yaml
 Pet:
 additionalProperties: false